Jesus told his disciples this parable:

 Going out about nine o'clock,

-he saw others standing idle in the marketplace,
+the landowner saw others standing idle in the marketplace,

 and he said to them, 'You too go into my vineyard,